-Detrick previously lived in Washington D.C. where he contributed to Flight Journal magazine and avoided wearing blazers.
-He studied political science and english at the University of California, Irvine, and is originally from Lakewood, California.
+Detrick previously lived in Washington D.C. where he avoided wearing blazers.
+He studied political science and english at the University of California, Irvine, and is originally from Lakewood, Calif.